doopie-art/blog-site/index.md

 - **Loose-fitting pants**: Easier up-and-down for potty breaks.
 - **A lot of pants**: We bought 20–25 pairs and kept them by the potty.
 Trust us, you’ll go through them.

----

 ## One Thing We Regret…

 Not thinking of **flushable wet wipes**.
 They’re a game-changer for poo clean-ups and way easier than toilet paper.
 Just make sure they’re truly flushable!

----

-## A Note on Readiness

-Our son wasn’t exactly ahead of the curve developmentally.
-He crawled at 13 months, walked at 18, and still had limited speech when we started potty training at 2 years and 9 months.
-If your child is similar, don’t be discouraged.
-Potty training is possible, even when you think the odds aren’t in your favour.

----

 ## Final Thoughts

 Potty training is different for every child, and what worked for us might not work for you.
 But if you’re about to start your own potty journey, I hope our story helps.
 With a bit of prep, a lot of praise, and maybe a few Smarties, your little one can do it too.

-You’ve got this, mama.